 - Avoid driving in blind spots of other cars

-As usual, Tesla’s Autopilot system keeps getting better and we’re excited to see what’s in store for 2019!
+As usual, Tesla’s Autopilot system keeps getting better and we’re excited to see what Hardware 3 (AP3) will bring for 2019 and beyond!